dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 ## Authentication providers per tenant

 ASP.NET Core doesn't have a built-in solution for multi-tenant authentication.
-While it's possible for customers to write one using the built-in features, we recommend customers to consider [Orchard Core](https://www.orchardcore.net/) or [ABP Framework](https://abp.io/) for multi-tenant authentication.
+While it's possible for customers to write one using the built-in features, we recommend customers to consider [Orchard Core](https://www.orchardcore.net/), [ABP Framework](https://abp.io/), or [Finbuckle.MultiTenant](https://www.finbuckle.com/multitenant)  for multi-tenant authentication.

 Orchard Core is: